yrutschle/sslh/doc/config.md

 Capabilities support
 --------------------

-On Linux (only?), you can compile sslh with `USELIBCAP=1` to make use of POSIX capabilities; this will save the required capabilities needed for transparent proxying for unprivileged processes.
+On Linux (only?), you can compile sslh with `USELIBCAP=1` set in the Makefile to make use of POSIX capabilities; this will save the required capabilities needed for transparent proxying for unprivileged processes.

 Alternatively, you may use filesystem capabilities instead of starting sslh as root and asking it to drop privileges.